FernandoCF7/archaeological_image_search/README.md

 ![](/aux_src/ROI_1.png)
 ![](/aux_src/ROI_2.png)
 Once you define the image ROI, the system stores its coordinates and a cropped image with the ROI in the */variables/ROI/coordinates* and */variables/ROI/images* directories, these structure file system replicates the original */DB* structure file system
+#### HOG extraction
+The HOG (Histograms Of Oriented Gradients) feature extraction image is made with the HOG module.
+Run the code/HOG/code/HOG_extraction.py file to generate the HOG extraction per image; it will take the ROI images generated in the previous stage.
+The HOG features are stored using hdf5 methodology at code/variables/HOG/HOGallImgs.hdf5 and code/variables/HOG/HOGshapeAllImgs.hdf5
+#### Dictionary of HOG-words
+makeDictionary

 [//]: # "Contributions"